S2E/s2e-env/README.md

    previous step.
 This will create the image in the `images` directory.
 5. Use `s2e new_project` to create a new analysis project.
 This will create all the launch scripts, configuration files and bootstrap scripts necessary to perform the analysis on a given target.
+Currently Linux ELF executables, Decree CGC binaries, Windows PE executables and Windows DLLs can be targeted with the `new_project` command.
 6. Change into the project directory and run the S2E analysis with the `launch-s2e.sh` script.
 7. After your analysis has finished, a number of subcommands exist to analyze